cbh6/cbh-dev-notes/meteor/pub-sub-methods.md

 ![diagram](method-diagram.png "Meteor methods securely saving data")

 Meteor methods are executed both on the client and the server side.
-For example, when if we want to store an employee, we should declare a method in the server side:
+For example, if we want to store an employee, we should declare a method in the server side:

 ```javascript
 Meteor.methods({